 Students attending professional conferences may receive support from the department and other offices at UNT.

-For more information about departmental financial assistance programs, visit our website.
+For more information about departmental financial assistance programs, visit the Fellowship and Funding Opportunities page.

 Douglas Anderson, Professor and Department Chair; Ph.D., Penn State.
 American philosophy; history of philosophy; Peirce; philosophy of culture.

 Adam Briggle, Associate Professor; Ph.D., University of Colorado.
 Bioethics; environmental studies; ethics and culture of new media; ethics and policy of science and technology; philosophy of technology.

 Kim De Wolff, Assistant Professor; Ph.D., University of California at San Diego.
 Science and technology studies; feminist theory; philosophy in the Anthropocene; environmental justice; materiality.

 Robert L. Frodeman, Professor; Ph.D., Pennsylvania State University.
 Continental philosophy; environmental ethics and philosophy; philosophy of science policy; science and technology studies; theory and practice of interdisciplinarity.